SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 ##### 2.2.2.1 Common Problems
 The most common problems that you may face while executing the commands mentioned above are as follows:-

-1. Localhost:-  If the plugin is being run as a docker container that localhost may cause problems as localhost is considered within the container and won’t point to the localhost on your computer.
+1. Localhost:-  If the plugin is being run as a docker container that localhost may cause problems as localhost is considered within the container and won't point to the localhost on your computer.
 The problem is explained further [here](https://medium.com/it-dead-inside/docker-containers-and-localhost-cannot-assign-requested-address-6ac7bc0d042b).
 On Linux this problem is solvable and solution can be found on [stack-overflow](https://stackoverflow.com/questions/31324981/how-to-access-host-port-from-docker-container and https://docs.docker.com/network/host/).

 #### 2.2.3 Using Standalone Methods